Limited Liability Companies (LLC)

 Which business structure would be ideal for me?

-Deciding on the right business entity type to incorporate would depend on your unique circumstances and objectives.
-However, as a general guide:
+Choosing the right business structure depends on your unique circumstances and objectives.
+Here is a general guide:

-If you are a local seeking to register a small enterprise where you will be the only owner and importantly; the particular nature of your products and or services do not carry any liability issues, it might be more convenient to register your business as a Sole Proprietorship.
-However, it is important to note that this structure puts your personal assets at risk in an event of business liabilities arising.
+If you’re a local intending to register a small enterprise where you’ll be the sole owner and the nature of your products or services does not carry liability issues, a Sole Proprietorship may be more convenient.
+But remember, this structure exposes your personal assets to business liabilities.

 How we can help you